Kuomintang: Tibet Improvement Party

 The Tibet Improvement Party was founded by Pandatsang Rapga, a pro-ROC and pro-KMT Khampa revolutionary, who worked against the 14th Dalai Lama's Tibetan Government in Lhasa.
 Rapga borrowed Sun Yat-sen's Three Principles of the People doctrine and translated his political theories into the Tibetan language, hailing it as the best hope for Asian peoples against imperialism.
 Rapga stated that "the Sanmin Zhuyi was intended for all peoples under the domination of foreigners, for all those who had been deprived of the rights of man.
 But it was conceived especially for the Asians.
 It is for this reason that I translated it.
-At that time, a lot of new ideas were spreading in Tibet," during an interview in 1975 by Dr. Heather Stoddard.
+At that time, a lot of new ideas were spreading in Tibet," during an interview in 1975 by Heather Stoddard.
 He wanted to destroy the feudal government in Lhasa, in addition to modernizing and secularizing Tibetan society.
 The ultimate goal of the party was the overthrow of the Dalai Lama's regime, and the creation of a Tibetan Republic which would be an autonomous Republic within the ROC.
 Chiang Kai-shek and the KMT funded the party and their efforts to build an army to battle the Dalai Lama's government.
 The KMT was extensively involved in the Kham region, recruiting the Khampa people to both oppose the Dalai Lama's Tibetan government, fight the Communist Red Army, and crush the influence of local Chinese warlords who did not obey the central government.

 Vietnamese Nationalist Party

-The KMT assisted the Viet Nam Quoc Dan Dang party which translates literally into Chinese (越南國民黨; Yuènán Guómíndǎng) as the Vietnamese Nationalist Party.
-When it was established, it was based on the Chinese KMT and was pro Chinese.
-The Chinese KMT helped the party, known as the VNQDD, set up headquarters in Canton and Yunnan, to aid their anti-imperialist struggle against the French occupiers of Indo China and against the Vietnamese Communist Party.
+The KMT assisted the Việt Nam Quốc Dân Đảng party which translates literally into Chinese (越南國民黨; Yuènán Guómíndǎng) as the Vietnamese Nationalist Party.
+When it was established, it was based on the Chinese KMT and was pro-Chinese.
+The Chinese KMT helped the party, known as the VNQDD, set up headquarters in Canton and Yunnan, to aid their anti-imperialist struggle against the French occupiers of Indochina and against the Vietnamese Communist Party.
 It was the first revolutionary nationalist party to be established in Vietnam, before the communist party.
 The KMT assisted VNQDD with funds and military training.

 The VNQDD was founded with KMT aid in 1925, they were against Ho Chi Minh's Viet Nam Revolutionary Youth League.
 When the VNQDD fled to China after the failed uprising against the French, they settled in Yunnan and Canton, in two different branches.
 The VNQDD existed as a party in exile in China for 15 years, receiving help, militarily and financially, and organizationally from the Chinese KMT.
 The two VNQDD parties merged into a single organization, the Canton branch removed the word "revolutionary" from the party name.
 Lu Han, a KMT official in Nanjing, who was originally from Yunnan, was contacted by the VNQDD, and the KMT Central Executive Committee and Military made direct contact with VNQDD for the first time, the party was reestablished in Nanjing with KMT help.